-\section{Random feature models with a single radial basis function}
+For the theoretical analysis hereafter, we consider the radial basis functions as representatives, namely, we choose the array of basis functions to be with centers $c_i$ and widths $h_i$ set in prior.
+The basis $\{B_i(x)\}$ in RFLAF can be replaced by any function class that has universal approximation properties \citep{nestoridis2007universal} (e.g., B-splines in \citep{fakhoury2022exsplinet}, polynomials in \citep{goyal2019learning}).

+\section{RANDOM FEATURE MODELS WITH A SINGLE RADIAL BASIS FUNCTION}

-We first study the random feature model with a single radial basis function, which is a special case of our model with $N=1$.
-We establish the mathematical foundations of the kernel induced by the model, including its analytic expression, its representational ablility and the approximation bounds, and conclude this section by discussing its limitations in expressivity.
+We first study the random feature model with a single radial basis function, which is a special case of RFLAF when $N=1$.
+Theorem \ref{pro31} provides the explicit expression of the corresponding kernel, which extends the result of the centered Gaussian activations in \citep{han2022fast} to general non-centered Gaussian activations.
+Our result is compatible with the former results but provides a more case-specific analysis.

 The target function of interest admits representation